mecvillarina/forge-mecodes-face-detect/README.md

 # Forge - Face Detect

 This project contains a Forge app written in Typescript that extracts faces from an image and let us add some caption/description for each extracted image faces.
 This only works on Confluence.
-This app used an 3rd Party API.
-If you're interested what's behind the 3rd Party API, the project repository can be found [here](https://google.com).
+This app uses a 3rd Party API.
+If you're interested what's behind the 3rd Party API, the project repository can be found [here](https://github.com/mecvillarina/forge-mecodes-face-ocr-api).

 ## Requirements